 Serving of notices

-(1) Notice of an application contemplated in section 92(1) and subsection (2) must be served—
+(1) Notice of an application contemplated in section 92(1) and subsection (2)-

-(a) in accordance with section 115 of the Municipal Systems Act;
+is considered as having been served when:

-(b) in at least two of the official languages of the Province most spoken in the area concerned; and
+it has been delivered to that person personally;

-(c) on each person whose rights or legitimate expectations will be affected by the approval of the application.
+it has been left at that person’s place of residence or business in the Republic with a person apparently over the age of sixteen years;

-(2) When the Municipality intends to consider any of the following, it must at least cause a notice to be served as contemplated in section 92 of its intention:
+when it has been posted by registered or certified mail to that person’s last known residential or business address in the Republic and an acknowledgement of the posting thereof from the postal service is obtained;

-(a) a determination of a zoning;
+if that person’s address in the Republic is unknown, when it has been served on that person’s agent or representative in the Republic in the manner provided by paragraphs (i), (ii) or (iii); or

-(b) a land use application for subdivision or the amendment or cancellation of a subdivision contemplated in sections 65 and 68, respectively;
+if that person’s address and agent or representative in the Republic is unknown, when it has been posted in a conspicuous place on the property or premises, if any, to which it relates.

-(c) a land use application for consolidation contemplated in section 71; or
+(b) must be in at least two of the official languages of the Province most spoken in the area concerned; and

-(d) the imposition, amendment or waiver of a condition.
+(c) must be served on any person who, in the opinion of the LDA, has an interest in the matter or whose rights may be affected by the approval of the application.

 (3) The Municipality may require the serving of a notice as contemplated in this section for any other application made in terms of this By-law.